smcclab/smc-course/_assessments/02-portfolio.md

 what you submitted---your reflections already do that.

-Include figures, screenshots, and code excerpts in your documents as necessary (don't go over the top; the insight is what counts).
+Include figures, screenshots, and code excerpts in your documents as necessary

 Your portfolio submissions: